earcam/io.earcam.instrumental/src/site/markdown/about.md

 To run PiTest use `mvn -P analyse clean install`

-To run against SonarQube use `mvn -P analyse,report,sonar`
+To run against SonarQube use `mvn -P analyse,report,sonar,jdk-oracle` (the last profile `jdk-oracle` may be any profile that forces toolchains use).

+If the build fails, having previously warned that the "bootstrap class path" is not set, then ensure a profile specifying toolchains is explicit, or otherwise run maven with JDK 8.

 ## SCA Metrics